 You may prefer to take your own photos and videos instead.

 All offers, including auctions and any multi-offer process, will be presented to you by email, phone or video call.
-This may slow things down, so it is important to coordinate time between your lawyer and the agent for you to discuss the offers and any terms they have included in the sale and purchase agreement.
+This may slow things down, so it is important to coordinate time between your lawyer or conveyancer and the agent for you to discuss the offers and any terms they have included in the sale and purchase agreement.

 If you are ready to accept an offer and countersign a sale and purchase agreement, you can’t meet to do this in person.
 You may sign it electronically, or in some cases, you could receive it by contactless delivery from either the agent or a courier.
 You will need to sign it and courier it back.

 New Zealand may continue to change alert levels, which could impact the sale of your property.
-Before you start receiving offers, talk to the agent and your lawyer about the conditions you might need to put in the sale and purchase agreement to protect you against changes in alert levels (for example, not being able to settle on settlement day because of the alert level).
+Before you start receiving offers, talk to the agent and your lawyer or conveyancer about the conditions you might need to put in the sale and purchase agreement to protect you against changes in alert levels (for example, not being able to settle on settlement day because of the alert level).